-Under our oceans are amazing cities full of life.
-These underwater cities are home to plants, animals, fish and a dazzling and spectacular array of activities.
-These living cities are called coral reefs and are the most biologically diverse areas in the world.
-Corals are actually tiny animals of the group cnidaria (silent “c”).
-Other cnidarians include hydras, jellyfish, and sea anemones.
-Corals do not move, but affix themselves in a place and accumulate other corals in a colony that acts as a single organism or coral reef.
-Corals live in colonies full of individual polyps.
+Our oceans are amazingly full of life.
+The underwater world has plants, animals, fish, and so much more clustering around living cities called coral reefs.
+These underwater reefs are the most biologically diverse areas on our planet.
 Coral polyps are the architects of underwater cities!
 Polyps secrete hard exoskeletons to support and protect their bodies, laying layers of limestone over layers of limestone.
-Their underwater architecture creates living habitats for sponges, anemones, plants, seaweed, snails, crustaceans, mollusks, sea snakes and fish.
+Their underwater architecture creates living habitats for sponges, anemones, plants, seaweed, snails, crustaceans, mollusks, sea snakes, and fish.
+Corals are tiny animals of the group cnidaria (silent “c”).
+Other cnidarians include hydras, jellyfish, and sea anemones.
+Corals do not move but affix themselves in a place and accumulate other corals in a colony that acts as a single organism or coral reef.
+Corals live in colonies entirely of individual polyps.
 Often called the ‘rain forests’ of the seas, the underwater architecture of coral reefs is home to 25% of all marine species.
-Some coral colonies are over hundreds and thousands of years and some even millions of years old!
+Some coral colonies are over hundreds and thousands of years, and some even millions of years old!

+Coral Reefs provide essential habitats for about 25% of all ocean species!
+These ecosystems, sometimes called the “rainforests of the sea,” are full of life.
+Coral reefs are susceptible to water temperature and pollution changes, so we must protect them.
+What can you do to protect our coral reefs?
 Earth’s underwater cities, however, are under attack.
 Water pollution, overfishing, human development and rising sea temperatures from climate change are changing the life of these important plants and animals.
 As the levels of carbon dioxide (CO2) rise in the atmosphere, CO2 levels rise in our oceans.
 Higher CO2 decreases the PH level, causing our oceans to become more acidic.
 Search the Internet for groups focused on protecting coral reefs.
 Pick a group that you can join and volunteer.
-Apply what you learned in the previous activities to volunteer with a group and promote awareness of coral reef protection.
+Apply what you learned in the previous activities to volunteer with a group and promote awareness of coral reef protection by writing a short paper.

 Review